Level/levelup/README.md

 LevelUP is licensed under an MIT +no-false-attribs license.
 All rights not explicitly granted in the MIT license are reserved.
 See the included LICENSE file for more details.

-*LevelUP builds on the excellent work of the LevelDB and Snappy teams from Google and additional contributors.
-LevelDB and Snappy are both issued under the [New BSD Licence](http://opensource.org/licenses/BSD-3-Clause).*